ArturMavlidov/React-Pizza/README.md

 # Hello!

-This is my training project on react.js + redux. for your convenience, I posted the project on a hosting - [click](https://arturmavlidov.github.io/React-Pizza/).
+This is my training project on react.js + redux.
+For your convenience, I posted the project on a hosting - [click](https://arturmavlidov.github.io/React-Pizza/).

 Well, if you want to work with this project, here is the instruction: